-The IRS has published two bulletins which contain useful information for tax payers with dependents – e.g parents, grand parents and guardians – that apply to many of my readers.
+The IRS publishes several bulletins which contain useful information for tax payers with dependents – e.g parents, grand parents and guardians – that apply to many of my readers.
 I have summarized the key points below including references to related articles for the latest tax season.

 - Dependents.
-In most cases, you can claim a child as a dependent even if your child was born anytime in 2012.
-For more information, see the filing tips below covering who you can claim claim as a dependent for exemptions and tax credits.
+In most cases, you can claim a child as a dependent even if your child was born anytime in the tax filing year.
+For more information, see the this article covering who you can claim claim as a dependent for exemptions and tax credits.

 - Child Tax Credit.
-You may be able to claim the Child Tax Credit (CTC) for each of your children that were under age 17 at the end of 2012.
+You may be able to claim the Child Tax Credit (CTC) for each of your children that were under age 17 at the end of the tax year.
 If you do not benefit from the full amount of the credit, you may be eligible for the Additional Child Tax Credit.
-For more information, see the this CTC article with 2012 and 2013 details based on Publication 972.
+For more information, see the this CTC/ACTC article with the latest qualification criteria.

 - Child and Dependent Care Credit.
 You may be able to claim this credit if you paid someone to care for your child or children under age 13, so that you could work or look for work.
 See IRS Publication 503, Child and Dependent Care Expenses.

 - Earned Income Tax Credit.
-If you worked but earned less than $50,270 last year, you may qualify for EITC.
-If you have qualifying children, you may get up to $5,891 dollars extra back when you file a return and claim it.
-Use the EITC Assistant to find out if you qualify and what the maximum payouts are
+If you worked but earned less than $54,000 you may qualify for EITC.
+If you have qualifying children, you may get up to $6,269 dollars extra back when you file a return and claim it.
+See this detailed EITC article to find out if you qualify and what the maximum payouts are

 - Adoption Credit.
 You may be able to take a tax credit for certain expenses you incurred to adopt a child.
 For details about this credit, see the instructions for IRS Form 8839, Qualified Adoption Expenses.